xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

           <br><span>&nbsp;</span>
           <br>*   Contact Us (If your X-Cart 4 database contains an entry for contact_us, the Migration wizard requests that the addon "Contact Us" should be enabled in X-Cart 5; your X-Cart 4 store's Contact Us form settings are not checked and not migrated to X-Cart 5);
           <br><span>&nbsp;</span>
-          <br>*   CleanURLs (If your X-Cart 4 store has the Clean URLs feature enabled, the Migration wizard automatically enables Clean URLs in X-Cart 5.)&nbsp;</p>
+          <br>*   SEO-friendly URLs (If your X-Cart 4 store has the Clean URLs feature enabled, the Migration wizard automatically enables SEO-friendly URLs in X-Cart 5.)&nbsp;</p>
       </td>
     </tr>
     <tr class="top aligned">